UI football coaches Jim Reid and LeVar Woods visited with the media Wednesday

 Davis began his college coaching career at Texas A&M, serving as the Aggies' quarterbacks coach (1978-84).
 He then joined Brown as assistant head coach and wide receivers coach at Tulane in 1985.

 Davis began his career in the high school ranks while working toward his master's degree.
 He coached at Barbe High School (Lake Charles, La.) from 1973-74 and Port Neches-Groves High School (Port Neches, Texas) from 1975-77, where he helped lead the Indians to the 1975 Texas 4A state title.
 The native of Groves, Texas, earned his bachelor's degree (sports administration, 1973) and master's degree (1977) from McNeese State.

-Greg and his wife, Patsy, have two children, Greg Jr. and Stacey, and five grandchildren.
+Davis and his wife, Patsy, have two children, Greg Jr. and Stacey, and five grandchildren.
 Greg Jr. and his wife, Karen, have two daughters, Taylor and Kaylen.
 Stacey and her husband, Kory, have three children, a daughter, Brook, and two sons, K.J. and Davis.

 DAVIS' COACHING CAREER

 Barbe HS AC, 1973-74

 Davis on IOWA